zhuowei/commercialization-public/manufacture/iot/create-a-basic-image.md

 cd c:\BSP
 build.cmd
 ```
+For more information on available bsps, see [Windows 10 IoT Core BSPs](https://developer.microsoft.com/windows/iot/docs/bsp).
 ### Build packages

 Get your environment ready to create products by building all of the packages in the working folders.